Gray (NT)

 Educational outcomes in Gray fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.5%, significantly lower than the SA4 region average of 31.3%.
-Bachelor degrees are the most common at 11.4%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.6%).
-Vocational credentials are held by 44.4% of residents aged 15 and above, with advanced diplomas at 11.4% and certificates at 33.0%.
-Educational participation is high, with 38.1% of residents currently enrolled in formal education.
+Bachelor degrees are most common at 11.4%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.6%).
+Vocational credentials are prominent, with 44.4% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (33.0%).
+Educational participation is high, with 38.1% of residents currently enrolled in formal education, including 14.8% in primary, 10.2% in secondary, and 4.8% in tertiary education.

 Frequently Asked Questions - Education